RPiOVN/p2pvps-server/docs/zcash-testnet-setup.md

 the command `zcash-cli getinfo`.

 12. Create a new wallet with the command `zcash-cli z_getnewaddress`.
 This will generate a zcash *private* address (starts with a z).
 You won't use this to transfer money.
-Instead you'll use the *transparaent* address, which can be viewed with `zcash-cli listreceivedbyaddress 0 true`.
-That is the address you would share for recieving coins.
+Instead you'll use the *transparent* address, which can be viewed with `zcash-cli listreceivedbyaddress 0 true`.
+That is the address you would share for receiving coins.
 OpenBazaar will also generate its own transparent address.

 13. Enable remote access to the server by following the steps [the security doc](https://github.com/OpenBazaar/openbazaar-go/blob/d65a3f5ba438dbb80e39df43a2cce31d0399d637/docs/security.md).
 Again, the `config` file you need to edit is in the `~/openBazaar2.0-testnet/` directory.